Learning What to Learn: Experimental Design when Combining Experimental with Observational Evidence: Experimental design for linear estimators

 \end{thm}

 \begin{proof} See Appendix~\ref{proof:thm:regret_gmm}. \end{proof}

 Theorem \ref{thm:1} offers a simple and novel expression of the regret which does not require researchers to specify $B$.
 As we show below, Theorem \ref{thm:1} will significantly simplify the optimization program.
-The key insight is that the adaptation regret for linear estimators and arbitrary designs leads to a (strictly) quasi-convex objective function, whose worst-case solution is the maximum between the variance and the bias regret.
-This provides a simple and intuitive trade-off between the two.
-Specifically, provided that the class of designs $\mathcal{D}$ is sufficiently flexible (outside boundary solutions), it follows that at the optimum we equalize
+The key insight is that the proportional regret for linear estimators and arbitrary designs leads to a quasi-convex objective function, whose worst-case solution is the maximum between the variance and the bias regret.
+This differs from the characterization of non-linear estimators as in \cite{tsybakov1998pointwise} and \cite{armstrong2024adaptingmisspecification}, where optimization is instead over worst-case priors due to lack of quasi-convexity (see Appendix \ref{app:armstrong}).
+Lack of quasi-convexity makes optimization more challenging when also optimizing over the design as in our setting.
+We provide a detailed discussion in Section \ref{sec:adaptive_weights}.